balusena/kubernetes-for-devops/README.md

 9. **To Delete the Node from the Local-Cluster**
 10. **Stop Your Minikube Cluster**

-## Setting Up Kubernetes Environment Variables
+## 12.Setting Up Kubernetes Environment Variables
 1. **Find the Paths**
    - **Check Location for Minikube**
    - **Check Location for kubectl**